buildkite/concurrency-group-pipeline-example/README.md

 5. **Integration Tests**: This step represents running integration tests.
 It depends on the completion of both the **Deploy to Staging** and **Deploy to Production** steps.
 The step is associated with a concurrency group named **"integration-tests"** and has a parallelism value of 3, allowing up to 3 parallel integration test runs.
 It has a `depends_on: ["wait-end-deploy-staging", "wait-end-deploy-production"]` gate for the steps **Deploy to Staging** and **Deploy to Production** to ensure that the integration tests run only after both staging and production deployments have completed.

 6. **Approve Deployment**: This step opens the gate for approving the deployment.
 It depends on the completion of the **Integration Tests** step.
 This step is part of the **"approval"** concurrency group.
 It has a `depends_on: ["wait-end-integration-tests"]` gate for the step **Integration Tests** to ensure that the deployment approval happens only after the integration tests have completed successfully.

-## Running the Example

-TODO: Update this section to be at the top and include an "Add to Buildkite" button.

-To run the example:

-1. Set up Buildkite with your pipeline configuration.

-2. Add the provided steps from the example configuration to your pipeline definition file (`pipeline.yml`).

-3. Commit and push the changes to trigger the pipeline execution.

-4. Observe how the parallelism settings and gate dependencies control the execution flow of the steps.

-Make sure to adjust the commands in each step according to your actual test, deployment, and approval processes.